Shalin1204/SkillBridge/docs/career-pivot.md

 ### 1. Skill Gap Detection

-Identifies missing skills required for a selected target role by comparing user skills with predefined role requirements.
+Identifies missing skills required for a selected role by comparing user skills with a structured, industry-relevant dataset.

 ---

 ### 2. Weighted Readiness Score

-Unlike basic systems, this module uses **weighted skill analysis**, where each skill contributes differently based on its importance.
+The system uses a **weighted skill evaluation approach**, where each skill contributes differently based on importance.

 #### 📊 Formula: